 We know what Google doesn’t want, but what about what it does want?

-The algorithm not only determines the rank of websites, but it also measures the desire and intent of the person performing the search, based on their online behavior.
+The algorithm not only determines the rank of websites but also measures the desire and intent of the person performing the search based on their online behavior.
 Then it matches up all these data sets to display their search results.

-There’s much hoopla and hype, but fortunately what Google ‘wants’ so to speak, is clear.
+There’s much hoopla and hype, but fortunately, what Google ‘wants,’ so to speak, is clear.

-Google’s algorithm prioritizes:
+Google’s algorithm prioritizes

 - Domain authority

-- User experience on site
+- User experience on-site